3 Steps to Making Corporate Writing Better

 There are three levels of intervention:

-1. Restructuring – moving stuff around
+1. Developmental Editing – adding stuff and moving it around

 2. Line-editing – improving flow and readability by fine-tuning vocabulary and sentence structure